mstksg/inCode/copy/entries/hamilton-1.md

 \end{aligned}
 $$

-Which holds for every generalized coordinate $q$, where $p_q$ is the momentum conjugate to that coordinate.
+This is a conclusion with one generalized coordinate $q$, but we can generalize this to systems with multiple coordinates as well, as long as this holds for *every* $q$ and the momentum conjugate to it ($p_q$).
 (For the rest of this post, $\mathbf{q}$ refers to the vector of coordinates, $q$ refers to a single specific coordinate, and $p_q$ refers to the momentum conjugate to that coordinate).

 Essentially, these give you "updating functions" for $q$ and $p_q$ -- given
 $\mathcal{H}(\mathbf{q},\mathbf{p})$, you have a way to "update" the particle's